Vincent Hallinan

-Vincent Hallinan (December 16, 1896 – October 2, 1992) was an American lawyer and candidate for President of the United States in the 1952 election on the Progressive Party ticket.
+Vincent William Hallinan (December 16, 1896 – October 2, 1992) was an American lawyer and candidate for President of the United States in the 1952 election on the Progressive Party ticket.

 Early life and education

 Hallinan was born into a large immigrant Irish Catholic family in San Francisco.
 The son of Elizabeth (Sheehan) and Patrick Hallinan, he was raised in the city and in Petaluma, California.
 His father was said to be a member of the Irish National Invincibles, a revolutionary organization that, among other activities, was reputed to have assassinated the Chief Secretary for Ireland and his secretary in 1882 (the infamous Phoenix Park Murders).
 Allegedly, the elder Hallinan had fled to the U.S. after the murders.
 The elder Hallinan became a streetcar conductor in San Francisco, and was one of the leaders of the Great Front Strike of 1899–1900.

 Trained by Jesuits in high school, Hallinan passed the California Bar Examination at the age of 22, after studies at Saint Ignatius College and Law School, (now the University of San Francisco).
 He passed the bar exam on the first attempt and before he had graduated from law school.